Explore the unique world under the surface on our Galapagos Islands diving tours

-The year is divided into two diving seasons in the Galápagos: wet and dry.
+The Galapagos Islands diving season can be split in two: wet and dry.
 Choosing when to dive really depends on what wildlife you want to see.

 These months are the “high season” for the liveaboards as the nutrient rich waters attract the giant Whale Sharks to the waters around Wolf and Darwin islands.
 Though the water is cold, the marine life is still abundant around the central islands also, with Mola Mola sightings increasing around Gordon Rocks.

-If you plan to do any walking on the island during this time I recommend a light weight rain jacket or poncho, as the misty rains “garua” are very frequent, especially in the highlands where the tortoise live.
+If you plan to do any walking on the island during this time, bring a lightweight rain jacket or poncho, as the misty rains “garua” are very frequent, especially in the highlands where the tortoises live.

-A word of warning from some one who suffered before you!
-The sea breezes in the Galápagos create a wonderful climate, but don’t be fooled by the overcast skies.
+A word of warning: The sea breezes in the Galápagos Islands create a wonderful climate, but don’t be fooled by the overcast skies.

-The boat is a 12 meter custom built dive speed boat with twin 250hp engines.
-It took it’s maiden voyage in May 2017, making it the fastest and most modern dive boat in the Galapagos area.
+Our boat is a 12-meter custom-built dive speed boat with twin 250hp engines.
+It took its maiden voyage in May 2017, making it the fastest and most modern dive boat in the Galapagos area.
 The boat has a private pump toilet as well as comfortable cushioned seats and plenty of room to relax in the sun between dives.

-Everyone knows diving has the potential to become a dangerous past time, but if you follow the rules and stay within your limits we believe diving is the best sport out there!
+Everyone knows diving has the potential to become a dangerous pastime, but if you follow the rules and stay within your limits we believe diving is the best sport out there!

-Academy Bay Diving and it’s crew put your safety as out utmost concern, even higher than catching that glimpse of the Hammerhead sharks, which is why our company has a ZERO dive accident record.
+Academy Bay Diving and its crew put your safety as our utmost concern, even higher than catching that glimpse of the Hammerhead sharks, which is why our company has a ZERO dive accident record.

 We also have the added benefit of having a qualified Emergency Nurse with Hyperbaric medicine training on staff.

-The flights that leave Galapagos start at 10am giving you at least 23 hours rest time.
+The flights that leave the Galapagos start at 10am, giving you at least 23 hours’ rest time.

-There are 2 Hyperbaric Chambers on the island of Santa Cruz in Galapagos.
-One is a private chamber than can be used by anyone with or without dive insurance (at a cost of course), and the other is a DAN run chamber which treats only dive injuries of those divers with DAN insurance (can be purchased over the internet before treatment in some cases).
+There are 2 Hyperbaric Chambers on the island of Santa Cruz for scuba divers in the Galapagos.
+One is a private chamber that can be used by anyone with or without dive insurance (at a cost of course), and the other is a DAN-run chamber that treats only dive injuries of those divers with DAN insurance (can be purchased over the internet before treatment in some cases).